Dryer Repair Services

 Maple Leaf Appliance Repair delivers the highest standards of dryer repair in Metro Vancouver.
 Our technical expertise, fast service, competitive pricing and friendly, courteous customer service make the decision to trust Maple Leaf an easy one.

-Dyer Parts and Labour Warranty
+Dryer Parts and Labour Warranty

 All of our dryer repair services (parts and labour) are covered by a compressive warranty.
 We only use brand specific parts direct from the original manufacturer to fix your dryer.
 Our dryer labour is covered for a period of 2 weeks.
 If at anytime your dryer fails during this period we will return to fix the issue at no extra charge.